fly-hiring/platform-challenge/README.md

 * Don’t spend time on tests for this project.

 # Submitting your work
 We’ll invite you to a private GitHub repo based on this template.
 Do all of your work in the main branch.
-We only care about the end result, no need to preserve the non-BPF implementation.
+We only care about the end result.
 Don’t bother with PRs, branches, or spend time on tidy commits — we have software to help us review.
 Just don’t force push over the initial commit or we can’t generate a diff of only your work.
 When you’re ready, let us know and we’ll schedule it for review.
 We review submissions once a week.
 You’ll hear back from us no matter what by the end of the /following/ week, possibly sooner if you submit early in the week.
 Let us know what email address you registered with Fly and we’ll give you some credits so you can play around or launch a dev environment.